hyperthunk/rebar_alien_plugin/README.md

 The plugin looks in your `rebar.config` for a list of sub-directories to process, under the `alien_dirs` configuration element.
-For each of these directories, the plugin will ensure that a valid OTP application file (e.g., a template in the `src/<project>.app.src`) file is created if it does not already exist.
+For each of these directories, the plugin will ensure that a valid OTP application file (i.e., a template in the `src/<project>.app.src`) is created if it does not already exist.

 Secondly, the plugin will look in your `rebar.config` for any additional build instructions in the `alien_conf` element.
 These instructions must take one of the